Yurii-Laguta/JB4A-SDK-Android/_posts/2015-05-28-trouble-shooting-push-setup.md

 1. Check the logcat for errors or warnings and make any necessary corrections.

+> This is an important debugging step.
+The SDK is very verbose and many errors and issues can be corrected by reviewing the logcat.

 1. Make sure to get the results of the Registration call and output the System Token to the logcat.
 See how to setup the [Event Bus]({{ site.baseurl }}/features/eventbus.html).

     ~~~